 AMSTERDAM – LONDON CHECK-IN PROCEDURE FOR EUROSTAR TRAINS

-You now have to check-in at least 90-120 minutes before the scheduled departure time (usually, it’s 45-60 minutes before travel so I imagine this might be because of Covid).
+You now have to check-in at least 45-60 minutes before the scheduled departure time.
 Make sure you have access to your e-ticket via the Eurostar app on your phone or print your tickets.

 The current check-in procedure is:

-- If you enter from the main doors, walk all the way to the back, up the stairs, and then towards the end of the platform.
+- If you enter from the main doors, walk all the way to the back, up the stairs, and then towards the end of the platform to platform 15b

 - Once inside, they first check your ticket and you then go through luggage control where your bags get checked.
 Here you have to remove coats, any items from your pockets and belts.

 - Once you’ve gone through the security you first go through Dutch customs and then the UK one.

 - Then you just wait and board your train once they announce it

 As I like to do with airports, I thought I’d answer some of the FAQs you might have about the Eurostar Terminal in Amsterdam.